Program AdvisorTaylor Rose Pamperin

 The Nurse Anesthesia specialty can only be attained through the D.N.P. program, which is 91 credits of full-time study.

 The other postbaccalaureate D.N.P. programs require 63–69 credits: post-baccalaureate D.N.P. program and can be completed on a full- or part-time basis.
 These programs include all existing master’s courses plus additional courses to help students meet the D.N.P. competencies.
-The D.N.P. program was deliberately planned so students will earn a master’s degree en route to the D.N.P. and be eligible to write for the certification exam in their area of specialization upon completion of required courses.
+With the exception of the Nurse Anesthesia program, the D.N.P. program was deliberately planned so students will earn a master’s degree en route to the D.N.P. and be eligible to write for the certification exam in their area of specialization upon completion of required courses.

 The 30-credit post-master’s D.N.P. program builds on the existing master’s program and is completed generally on a part-time basis.
 Transcripts of students whose master’s degrees are from nursing master’s programs other than Marquette are evaluated on a case-by-case basis to assure attainment of prerequisite knowledge and clinical experience.
 Additional course work beyond the 33 credit requirement may be necessary to meet all of the essentials of doctoral education for advanced practice.